-Way out west, in California, where three-time Classic qualifier Jared Lintner lives, late summer is a welcome time of year.
+Way out west, in California, where five-time Classic qualifier Jared Lintner lives, late summer is a welcome time of year.

 "This is absolutely the best time of year to get as shallow as you possibly can," says the affable pro.
 "Even on waters like Clear Lake, where the water really can be extremely clear, fishing in the extreme shallows can be fantastic."

 One reason Lintner likes going shallow at this time is that the rest of his competition — whether he's in a tournament or just out for a fun day on the lake — is out deep, fishing humps, ledges and points.
 He prefers to head the other way.

 "Going really shallow isn't necessarily a great bet for getting lots of bites or catching lots of fish," he warns, "but if you're looking for five to eight bites from some really nice fish, shallow is the way to go now.
 You just have to dedicate your day to it."

 Lintner employs a three-pronged approach to his skinny water summer bassin' — flippin', buzzing and waking.

 "Where you have some cover that will position the bass for you, it's tough to beat flippin' and pitching a soft plastic bait like a Chigger Craw or the new Berkley Havoc Pit Boss.
 I like baits with plenty of appendages and lots of flapping action.
 I think the bass are targeting bluegill at this time of year, and that flapping action really seems to turn them on.
 It creates a reaction bite."

 When he wants to cover a little more water, Lintner picks up a buzzbait, like the 3/8-ounce Boogerman or Omega Baits Alpha Shad.